w3f/research/docs/polkadot/keys/index.md

 ## Account keys

-Account keys have an associated balance of which portions can be {\em locked} to play roles in staking, resource rental, and governance, including waiting out some unlocking period.
+Account keys have an associated balance of which portions can be _locked_ to play roles in staking, resource rental, and governance, including waiting out some unlocking period.
 We allow several locks of varying durations, both because these roles impose different restrictions, and for multiple unlocking periods running concurrently.

 We encourage active participation in all these roles, but they all require occasional signatures from accounts.
 At the same time, account keys have better physical security when kept in inconvenient locations, like safety deposit boxes, which makes signing arduous.
 We avoid this friction for users as follows.

-Accounts may declare themselves to be {\em stash accounts} by registering a certificate on-chain that delegates all validator operation and nomination powers to some {\em controller account}, and also designates some proxy key for governance votes.
+Accounts declare themselves to be _stash accounts_ when locking funds for staking.
+All stash accounts register a certificate on-chain that delegates all validator operation and nomination powers to some _controller account_, and also designates some _proxy key_ for governance votes.
 In this state, the controller and proxy accounts can sign for the stash account in staking and governance functions, respectively, but not transfer fund.

+As a result, the stash account's locked funds can benefit from maximum physical security, while still actively participating via signatures from their controller or proxy account keys.
+At anytime the stash account can replace its controller or proxy account keys, such as if operational security mistakes might've compromised either.

 At present, we suport both ed25519 and schnorrkel/sr25519 for account keys.
 These are both Schnorr-like signatures implemented using the Ed25519 curve, so both offer extremely similar security.
 We recommend ed25519 keys for users who require HSM support or other external key management solution, while schnorrkel/sr25519 provides more blockchain-friendly functionality like HDKD and multi-signatures.